yoheimuta/go-protoparser/README.md

 It can be sufficient for most parsing situations to just return a parsing result well-typed value.
 This is easier to use.

+### Contributing

+- Fork it
+- Create your feature branch: git checkout -b your-new-feature
+- Commit changes: git commit -m 'Add your feature'
+- Pass all tests
+- Push to the branch: git push origin your-new-feature
+- Submit a pull request

+### License

+The MIT License (MIT)

 ### Acknowledgement

 Thank you to the proto package: https://github.com/emicklei/proto